world-federation-of-advertisers/cross-media-measurement/docs/panelmatch/deploying.md

 #### Advanced Configuration

 We recommend generating a new certificate per exchange, but this is not actually necessary.
-If there is already a process to generate certificates outside of the reference implementation, that can be used instead.
+If there is already a process to generate certificates outside the reference implementation, that can be used instead.

 In this situation, implement a custom